Stephen Lynch (musician): Early career

-After spending his first year out of college with friends in California, Lynch moved to New York City in 1996 with the intention of becoming an actor.
+After spending his first year out of college with friends in California, then working summers from 1993 to 1995 at The Barn Theatre in Augusta, Michigan, Lynch moved to New York City in 1996 with the intention of becoming an actor.
 Upon his arrival, a friend at the West Bank Cafe on 42nd Street suggested Lynch play, for an audience, some of the comic songs he had written while attending university.
 He soon found success in comedy clubs and other venues around the city (notably Catch a Rising Star and Caroline's), and became a regular on radio shows such as Opie and Anthony.
 Lynch spent his early years in New York City doing what he called "totally mindless work" as a temp worker.
 He quit such temporary jobs permanently, signing with What Are Records? in 2000 and Vision International in 2002.

 Over the next few years, he toured colleges, universities, and nightclubs around the country, avoiding the comedy club circuit as much as possible, which he has stated is not to his taste.
 He periodically returned to Michigan to do summer stock.
-During his March 6, 2009 appearance on The Bob and Tom Show, Lynch mentioned Steel Toast as the name of the band in which he first performed.
-As of the start of his 3 Balloons tour in Spring 2009, Agency for the Performing Arts books all of his concert dates.
+During his March 6, 2009, appearance on The Bob and Tom Show, Lynch mentioned Steel Toast as the name of the band in which he first performed.
+As of the start of his 3 Balloons tour in spring 2009, Agency for the Performing Arts books all of his concert dates.